rseah145/awesome-dots/README.md

 ### Requires further configuration to work on baremetal

-### Follow the steps after using "archinstall" installation script with awesome as the desktop profile
+### Follow the steps after using "archinstall" installation script, using NetworkManager as the Network configuration, and with awesome as the desktop profile

 Install firacode nerd font via pacman.
 ```bash